-Some of EDP's operations are exposed to liberalised energy markets, which are subject to fluctuations in energy demand, supply and prices both in EDP's core markets and in other related international markets.
-In order to reduce its exposure to these sources of volatility, EDP operates an integrated generation and supply model and maintains a hedging strategy that seeks to enable it to secure pricing for a significant portion of its fuel needs and electricity and gas sales in the liberalised markets for a period between 12 and 18 months.
+Some of EDP's operations are exposed to liberalised energy markets, which are subject to fluctuations in energy demand, supply and prices, both in EDP's core markets and in other related international markets.
+In order to reduce its exposure to these sources of volatility, EDP operates an integrated generation and supply model and maintains a hedging strategy that seeks to enable it to secure pricing for a significant portion of its fuel needs and electricity and gas sales in the liberalised markets for a period of between 12 and 18 months.

-2. Future-proof organisation
+2. ESG excellence and Future-proof organisation

-To deliver on the targets presented at the strategic update for the period of 2021-2025, EDP is focused on preparing for accelerated and sustained growth, by focusing on becoming a more global, agile and efficient organisation, and by improving decision making process and simplifying organisational structure.
+To deliver on the targets presented at the strategic update for the period of 2023-2026, EDP is focused on preparing for accelerated and sustained growth, by focusing on becoming a more global, agile and efficient organisation, and by improving its decision-making process and simplifying organisational structure.